kekuchan/swarmbject/docs/std/ds/Array.md

 * The size of the subarray to insert.
-* A pointer to a "void(void*, unsigned int, void*, unsigned int)" function used when the capacity is increased to set any element of the given new array data at the given index, to be a copy of an element of the given previous array data at the given index.
+* A pointer to a "void(void*, unsigned int, void*, unsigned int)" function used when the new array is created to set any element of the given new array data at the given index, to be a copy of an element of the given previous array data at the given index.
 * A pointer to a "void*(unsigned int)" function that returns a new array data of the given size.
 * A pointer to a "void(void*)" function that